ammonsalter-del/The-Slingshot-Simulation/README.md

 ## Overview

 The Slingshot places students in the role of an AI startup founder making real strategic decisions under uncertainty.
-Set in the UK's thriving AI ecosystem in 2026, players experience what it takes to build a billion-dollar company in one of the world's most dynamic startup environments.
+Set in the UK's thriving AI ecosystem in 2026, players experience what it takes to build a billion-pound company in one of the world's most dynamic startup environments.

 Over 3-4 simulated years (12-16 quarters), players must: